TommyWabg/Switch2Connect/README.md

 * **Vertical & Horizontal Hold Modes Switch (V/H):** Featuring V/H switch buttons, allowing users to toggle between Vertical (standard upright) and Horizontal (sideways) hold modes for single Joy-cons.
 * **Per-Joy-Con V/H Mode Persistence:** The application records and remembers whether each single Joy-Con is held vertically or horizontally.
 Layout preferences (Vertical or Horizontal) are dynamically mapped to each controller's Bluetooth MAC address and saved in `config.yaml`.
 * **Dual-Controller Gyro Selection (L/R Gyro):** When using a pair of Joy-cons as a single virtual controller, you can manually select which Joy-con (Left or Right) provides the motion data.
 This allows for greater flexibility, letting you choose your preferred hand for gyro aiming or motion controls.
-* **Customizable Rumble Strength:** Featuring a Vibration Strength slider in the settings panel (ranging from 0 to 10), allowing users to dynamically scale the intensity of the controller's haptic feedback.
+* **Customizable Rumble Strength:** Adjusts vibration intensity from 0 to 10.
-Rumble Frequency Slider: You can customize the vibration/rumble frequency directly from the settings panel.
+* **Rumble Frequency Slider:** Selects the vibration frequency used for translated rumble output.
-Rumble Delay Configuration: Featuring a customizable rumble delay setting in milliseconds.
-This allows users to manually synchronize haptic feedback with audio for games where sound and vibration are misaligned.
+* **Rumble Delay Configuration:** Adds a configurable delay in milliseconds for synchronizing vibration with game audio.
-* **Dual Rumble Mode Toggle:** Featuring a toggle switch in the user interface to easily switch between Xbox and Switch rumble modes.
+* **Dual Rumble Mode Toggle:** Switches between Xbox-style translated rumble and Switch HD Rumble output.
   * Xbox Mode: Tailored for standard PC games to simulate dual-motor rumble by activating dynamic frequency scaling and high-frequency masking to mimic traditional gamepad motors.
     * Strength 5 and Frequency 10 emulates the feel of a DualSense Edge controller.
     * Strength 10 and Frequency 10 emulates the rumble of an Xbox Elite Series 1 Controller.